How is the BOA Structured?

 The Board of Advocates has three levels of membership:

 5 Competition &

 Upon attaining member status, you may vote on BOA issues.
 Additionally, those members who reach the Master level with the Board of Advocates will be honored with a Master Level Gavel and are eligible for entry into the prestigious Order of Barristers, a national honors society.

 Please read our Consitution for more information about the structure of the BOA, membership levels, and

 How do I Earn BOA points?

 Board of Advocates membership levels are acquired by earning “points.”
 Points are divided into two general categories, “Competition” and “Administrative.”
 Please read the BOA’s Official Points Rules regarding points submission.
 All points are now submitted by the BOA Director in charge of that event.
-Please see here for more information on points submissions.

 Competition: These are the membership points earned through competing in on- or off-campus competitions.
 You can also earn competition points for participating in the Dallas Kids Project if you choose BOA points over public service hours